-- Are you committed to the FFA and its members? - Will you be able to be a state officer in and out of the jacket? - Will you stick with the job for all 365 days not just when it is easy and fun? - Are you willing to give up your friend's sports game and other activities for an event? - What are you committed to? - Will you help to develop the potential of others? - Are you prepared to help make a positive difference in the lives of students?
+- Are you committed to the FFA and its members? - Will you be able to be a state officer in and out of the jacket? - Will you stick with the job for all 365 days not just when it is easy and fun? - Are your responsibilities important to you even after you hang up your jacket at the end of the day? - Are you willing to give up your friend's sports game and other activities for an event? - What are you committed to? - Will you help to develop the potential of others? - Are you prepared to help make a positive difference in the lives of students?